testit-tms/api-client-golang/docs/WorkItemFilterApiModel.md

 `func (o *WorkItemFilterApiModel) UnsetLinks()`

 UnsetLinks ensures that no value is present for Links, not even an explicit nil
+### GetExternalMetadata

+`func (o *WorkItemFilterApiModel) GetExternalMetadata() WorkItemExternalMetadataFilterApiModel`

+GetExternalMetadata returns the ExternalMetadata field if non-nil, zero value otherwise.

+### GetExternalMetadataOk

+`func (o *WorkItemFilterApiModel) GetExternalMetadataOk() (*WorkItemExternalMetadataFilterApiModel, bool)`

+GetExternalMetadataOk returns a tuple with the ExternalMetadata field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExternalMetadata

+`func (o *WorkItemFilterApiModel) SetExternalMetadata(v WorkItemExternalMetadataFilterApiModel)`

+SetExternalMetadata sets ExternalMetadata field to given value.

+### HasExternalMetadata

+`func (o *WorkItemFilterApiModel) HasExternalMetadata() bool`

+HasExternalMetadata returns a boolean if a field has been set.

+### SetExternalMetadataNil

+`func (o *WorkItemFilterApiModel) SetExternalMetadataNil(b bool)`

+ SetExternalMetadataNil sets the value for ExternalMetadata to be an explicit nil

+### UnsetExternalMetadata
+`func (o *WorkItemFilterApiModel) UnsetExternalMetadata()`

+UnsetExternalMetadata ensures that no value is present for ExternalMetadata, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)